RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   >>> print(uv.data_array.shape)
   (1360, 1, 32, 4)

-  # Reading in the header and metadata can help with specifying what data to read in
+  # Reading in the metadata can help with specifying what data to read in
   >>> uv = UVData()
   >>> uv.read(filename, read_data=False)
   >>> unique_times = np.unique(uv.time_array)